 Children need healthy meals to help them learn and grow.
 Your child's school cafeteria offers healthy meals every school day!
 Parents/ guardians are responsible for paying for cafeteria purchases made by their child.
 Students are assigned a cafeteria account that serves as a payment method for purchasing meal items.
-Your child will be assigned a personal identification number (PIN), which may be used as a bar code scan or a finger scan when purchasing meal items.
-Information pertaining to the finger scan may be found on the Nutrition Services webpage.
-You may deposit money (also referred to as a pre-payment), into your student's personal cafeteria account.
-When items are purchased by your student, the purchased amount will be subtracted from the balance.
+Your child is assigned a personal identification number (PIN), which may be used as a bar code scan or a finger scan when purchasing meal items (information pertaining to the finger scan may be found on the Nutrition Services webpage).
+You may deposit money (also referred to as a pre-payment) into your student's personal cafeteria account.
+When items are purchased by your student, the purchased amount is subtracted from their account balance.
 Remind your student not to share his/her PIN with other students - this could result in your child's account balance being compromised.